Prelims 2022 GS Solution

 Q. Consider the following statements: 1.
 Attorney General of India and Solicitor General of India are the only officers of the Government who are allowed to participate in the meetings of the Parliament of India.
 Read More »

-Q. With reference to anti-defection law in India, consider the following statements:
+Q. With reference to the Indian economy, consider the following statements:

 a) 1 only